swiftlang/swift-testing/Documentation/StyleGuide.md

 #### Articles

 When writing articles or curating content, keep the structure simple and relatively flat.
 Place articles in topic groups alongside the symbols.

-Some basic rules to follow when creating an article are:
+Follow these guidelines when creating an article:

 - Begin an article title with a _gerund_ (a verb ending in _-ing_).
 - After the title, include a single sentence that begins with a verb and quickly describes what the article covers.
 - Include an overview to serve as an introduction to the article.
 If required, include any setup or configuration tasks as a part of your overview.
 - Start section headings with an imperative verb.
 - Always follow a section heading with some text to setup the code or problem you want to solve.
 - Ensure that your filename adheres to the guidance in the [Filenames](#filenames) section, below.

 #### API collections

 To organize related subsets of symbols, articles, and other content, use an API collection.

-Some basic rules to follow when creating an API collection are:
+Follow these guidelines when creating an API collection:

 - Begin the collection title with a noun that describes what the items in the collection have in common.
 - After the title, include a single sentence that describes the items in the collection.
 - Optionally, include an overview to the collection.
 - Organize the symbols under topic group headings.
 Begin a topic group heading with a gerund.
 - Ensure that your filename adheres to the guidance in the [Filenames](#filenames) section, below.

 #### Filenames

-DocC uses filenames to generate the URL paths for articles and API collections:
-- Make filenames unique.
-- Construct the filename using the title of the page, except in lowercase characters.
-- Ignore punctuation like commas and apostrophies.
-- Replace spaces with hyphens (kebab-case).
+For consistency with other Swift documentation, articles and API collections in DocC bundles should use [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
+The DocC compiler will preserve your kebab-case filenames in the resulting documentation archive.

 For example, if the title of your article is _Adding tags to tests_, the filename would be `adding-tags-to-tests.md`, or if the title of the collection page is _Event tags_, the filename would be `event-tags.md`.

+The DocC compiler will not transform article or API collection filenames correctly when they are written in [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case).
+UpperCamelCase should still be used for Markdown files in the repository such as this one that are not part of a DocC bundle.

 For more information, see [Adding Supplemental Content to a Documentation Catalog](https://www.swift.org/documentation/docc/adding-supplemental-content-to-a-documentation-catalog).